 Clinical trials are a vital step in discovering new treatments for cancer.
 UCLA doctors conduct clinical research to find new therapies for pediatric cancers, and geneticists also work with precision medicine, which uses your DNA to help pinpoint the best treatment for you.
 By participating in a clinical trial, you will have access to the most innovative care

-If you are interested in finding out more about these studies, visit our Enroll in a Clinical Trial section for general information and a listing of currently open clinical trials.
+Clinical trials for pediatric cancer are conducted through the UCLA Jonsson Comprehensive Cancer Center.
+If you are interested in finding out more about these studies, visit our list of open clinical trials.

 For more information about pediatric cancer and its symptoms, risk factors, and screening and treatment options, please visit UCLA Health’s pediatric oncology page.Back to Top